simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 }
 ```

 Note that this is only one way to do it.
-This tutorial is not about the best mobile styles and the way I did it here will look butt ugly when we add more links to the menu.
-Also the approach here is not really mobile-first... but it does the job!
+This tutorial is not about the best mobile style approach and the way I did it here will look really ugly when we add more links to the menu.
+But it does the job for now!

 <sidenote heading="On mobile first">

 There are a myriad of reasons I am not doing this tutorial in a mobile-first manner.
-The main one is that this post is all about didactics meaning how does someone learn the best way.
+The main one is that this post is more about didactics meaning how does somebody learn better.

 People that are coding alongside a tutorial and using it as a reference are most likely doing that on a desktop machine.

 I also try to be not that dogmatic about mobile-first in general.
 I can clearly see the benefits and a lot has been [written and discussed](https://mayvendev.com/blog/mobilefirst) about this issue.

-I develop mobile-first from time to time, but as long as you are empathic towards your users, your development is not taking way too long and the **end product** is serving the customer well, does it really matter how you got there?
+I develop mobile-first from time to time, but as your development is not taking way too long and the **end product** is serving the customer well, does it really matter how you got there?

 Evaluate the tradeoffs and do what you (and your team) thinks will create the best software for the customer.
 Just my two 50 cents.

 ![](https://res.cloudinary.com/simonvomeyser/image/upload/v1540301660/2_50_cents.png)